UVicSatelliteDesign/HAB_OBC/README.md

 # HIGH ALTIBUTE BALLOON: ONBOARD COMPUTER
 The Onboard Computer(OBC) for the High-Altitude Balloon(HAB) is a firmware system built on a STM32 microcontroller.

-## Overview
-### Mission
-The HAB acts as a simulation tool to replicate the satellite's systems under similar environments.
-### Goals
-The goal of the HAB is to test the:
-- Communication Systems
-- SatNogs
-- GroundStation System
-- Design Cycle

 ## Table of Contents
 - [Overview](#overview)
   - [Mission](#mission)